 Some people enjoy working quietly alone but when you’re ready to get together with friends or make new friends around the hoop, we’re here!

 Our space is welcome to all.
 There’s no charge to just drop in and stitch.
-We’re open 7 days a week from 12:00 – 8:00 Monday through Friday and 11:00 – 6:00 on Saturday and Sunday.
-Sit in one of our six comfy seats or at our class tables with seating for up to 12 people.
+We’re open 12:00 – 6:00 PM Thursday through Saturday for Fall/Winter 2020.
+Sit in one of our six comfy seats or at our class tables.
 Each seat has its own craft lamp so you can really see what you’re doing!
-Our Classes & Events Schedule is regularly updated and we try to promptly add those events to our Facebook page as well.
+For now, we are taking class reservation requests through the website.
+Visit our Classes & Events section to see the classes we offer.
+We’re happy to set up a new class if you have a specific project or skill you’d like to work on.
 We hope you’ll get into The Habit of The Rabbit!